Last Update: January 2019

-A surgeon’s scalpel is the perfect tool for performing surgeries but you wouldn’t use it for cutting down a tree or cutting the crust off of your sandwich.
-Similarly, you wouldn’t use a chainsaw in the operating room.
+A surgeon’s scalpel is the perfect tool for performing surgeries, but you wouldn’t use one to cut down a tree.
+You wouldn’t use a chainsaw in an operating room.
 You need the right tools for the job.
 That’s why when winter arrives and you start prepping your car, you should put on your snow tires.

 There’s common misconception is that all-season tires are best for year-round driving.
 In reality, all-season tires should are more like no-season tires.
 They’re useable in warmer weather and summer but are too hard to work well in winter.

 Snow Tires are Built for Winter Driving

 Cold temperatures, snow, and ice can all impact a tire’s ability to grip the road.
 That’s what makes it so difficult to turn or slow down in the winter.
 Want to avoid that effect?
 Use snow tires.

 Snow tires (also called winter tires) use a special rubber that maintains flexibility and maximizes grip on slippery surfaces.
 They feature tread patterns designed to dig into snow and ice.
 This allows for more sure-footed grip and improved braking and acceleration.